Facebook signs pay deals with 3 Australian news publishers

 Private Media chief executive Will Hayward said the new deal built on an existing Facebook partnership.

-The Parliament on Thursday passed the final amendments to the so-called News Media Bargaining Code agreed between Treasurer Josh Frydenberg and Facebook chief executive Mark Zuckerberg on Tuesday.
+Australia's Parliament on Thursday had passed the final amendments to the so-called News Media Bargaining Code.

 In return for the changes, Facebook agreed to lift a six-day-old ban on Australians accessing and sharing news.
 Access to Australian news sites did not appear to be fully restored until Friday.